urbit/docs/tutorials/arvo/parsing.md

 A program which takes a raw sequence of characters as an input and produces a data structure as an output is known as a _parser_.
-The data structure produced depends on the use case, but often it may be represented as a tree, and the output is thought of as a structural representation of the input.
-Parsers are ubiquitous in computing, commonly used in applications such as reading files, compiling source code, or understanding commands input in a command line interface.
+The data structure produced depends on the use case, but often it may be represented as a tree and the output is thought of as a structural representation of the input.
+Parsers are ubiquitous in computing, commonly used for to perform tasks such as reading files, compiling source code, or understanding commands input in a command line interface.

 Parsing a string is rarely done all at once.
 Instead, it is usually done character-by-character, and the return contains the data structure representing what has been parsed thus far as well as the remainder of the string to be parsed.
 They also need to be able to fail in case the input is improperly formed.
+We will see each of these standard practices implemented in Hoon below.

 ## Functional parsers

-How parsers are built varies greatly depending on what sort of programming language it is written in.
+How parsers are built varies substantially depending on what sort of programming language it is written in.
 As Hoon is a functional programming language, we will be focused on understanding _functional parsers_, also known as _combinator parsers_.

-Functional parsers are built piece by piece from simple irreducible components that are plugged into one another in various ways to form more complex parsers.
+Complex functional parsers are built piece by piece from simpler parsers that are plugged into one another in various ways to perform the desired task.

 The basic building blocks, or primitives, are parsers that read only a single character.
 There are frequently a few types of possible input characters,